ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## ANNUAL REPORT 2021

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000000_c12dc85ca2e0ecded876d69d3a60772499c7b51564dc8984123314bb36616e83.png)
-**Description**: The image features the logo for "Singapura Finance" with the name "Singapura" in a dark purple, stylized font above the words "富雅金融 FINANCE".
-The Chinese characters are also in dark purple, while "FINANCE" is in orange.
-To the upper right of the text is an orange stylized bird, perhaps a phoenix, with its wings partially open, facing to the right.
+**Description**: The image shows the logo for "Singapura Finance," with the word "Singapura" in a dark purplish-brown serif font stacked above the words "富雅金融 FINANCE."
+The first two characters are in Chinese, and "FINANCE" is in a lighter orange sans-serif font.
+To the right of the words is an abstract orange graphic of a bird in flight, appearing as a stylized phoenix or similar mythical creature.

 Digital Capabilities

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000001_1de0b8cd80c5efbd173f22f8f9fe7151b2f328f5784ed65f7dae38f21cd6bd08.png)
-**Description**: The image showcases a modern financial technology concept, featuring a smartphone displaying a banking app interface with the tagline "Building Greater Digital Capabilities for a Smarter Future."
-The app screen shows a smiling family, presumably representing the user base, and options for signing in and accessing balance information.
-A vividly colored Singapora VIVID Mastercard is displayed next to the phone, symbolizing digital payment solutions.
-In the background, there's a stylized illustration with floating icons and a stack of coins with overlaid graphs, hinting at financial growth and prosperity, along with a scenic view of the Marina Bay Sands in Singapore, possibly representing the app's country of origin or target market.
+**Description**: The image is a composite advertisement for a financial application, featuring a smartphone displaying the app's interface with the tagline "Building Greater Digital Capabilities for a Smarter Future," a couple shown on the login screen, and a "Singapura VIVID" Mastercard.
+Surrounding the phone are visual elements including the Marina Bay Sands in Singapore, coin stacks overlaid with graphs representing financial growth, the Matchmove logo, and stylized bird icons in orange and purple circles.
+The composition promotes the app as a modern, secure, and convenient financial tool for managing money.